AX1111YT/caddy-docker-desec/README.md

 Caddy Docker image with the `caddy-dns/desec` plugin pre-installed.

 Use this image to handle Let's Encrypt DNS-01 challenges for wildcard certificates (`*.dedyn.io`) under deSEC.
-The image is rebuilt every week with GH actions.
+The image is rebuilt every week via GH actions.

 ## Quick Start